pierre-guillou/swigex0/README.md

 * You must restart your computer after installing these requirements
 * The *Path* environment variable must be updated to make *swig.exe* (and *python.exe*) available in the batch command line (follow [this guide](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho) to add *C:\\swigwin-4.0.2* and *C:\\Python39* folder in the *Path* variable and restart Windows)
-* The Windows C++ Compiler used must be the same that the one used for compiling Python (Visual C++).
+* For using Python package, the Windows C++ Compiler used must be the same that the one used for compiling Python (Visual C++).
 Using another compiler than Visual C++ is not supported.
+* For using R package, the Windows C++ Compiler must be RTools

 #### Microsoft Visual Studio